ChiuWin/ChiuWin.github.io/index.md

 Here is **Weiyan Zhao**.<br>

-I am an undergraduate student in the School of Automation at Beijing Institute of Technology.
-Currently, I am majoring in Control Science and Engineering.<br>
+I am an undergraduate student in the School of Automation at Beijing Institute of Technology, majoring in Control Science and Engineering.
+Driven by my passion for mathematics, physics, and information science, I chose this field to bridge theoretical knowledge with practical applications.
+My academic journey has focused on using mathematical modeling and information technology to control physical systems, aiming to address real-world challenges in engineering and society.<br>

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - zhaowy [at] bit.edu.cn